hdscbd/HDSC/content/about.md

 - Create and develop international collaborations that allow Bangladesh's health research community to participate in, contribute to, and lead data-driven health research on a global scale.

-## Our Mission
-Center for Health Innovation, Research, Action and Learning - Bangladesh (CHIRAL Bangladesh) plans to implement the vision through a number of activities:

 ## Our Working Areas
 - Structured Data
 - Unstructured Data